jsblogs/jsblogs.github.io/_posts/blogs/azure/2020-09-30-Azure-Resource-Owner-Password-Credentials-flow.md

 3. Find and navigate to __App Registrations__ on the left panel.
  ![App Registrations](/public/images/blogs/azure/app-registrations.png)
 4. Click on __+ New Registration__
-5. Add application name in the given form and choose the supported account types.
-In my case I've selected the __Accounts in this organizational directory only__ because I'm   creating the single tenant access only.
-If you want you app can access multiple tenant then you can choose the other options provided in the form.
+5. Add the application name in the given form and choose the supported account types.
+In my case, I've selected the __Accounts in this organizational directory only__ because I'm creating the single-tenant access only.
+If you want your app can access multiple tenants then you can choose the other options provided in the form.
  ![App Registrations](/public/images/blogs/azure/registration-form.png)
 6. Once the app is created then you'll be redirect to App Overview page.
 Now here you need to find and navigate to the API Permission on the left panel.
  ![App Registrations](/public/images/blogs/azure/app-overview.png)